 Sacramento Sexual Harassment Lawyer

-Protecting California Workers from Unlawful Harassment
+Protecting Workers from Sexual Harassment in California

-Sexual harassment covers a wide variety of inappropriate behavior.
-Examples include unwanted sexual attention, offering favorable treatment in exchange for sex, and sex-related teasing.
 These actions change the work environment to that of a hostile work environment.

 California offers extensive laws requiring employers to ensure their employees have a work environment free from harassment.
 Despite this, workers can still be subjected to this form of harassment, and often do not know where to turn.